'Our 'Freedom Day' won't be coming anytime soon' - pub owners fear further sector hits as roadmap ends

-'Our 'freedom day' won't be coming anytime soon' - South Tyneside pubs fear further sector hits as roadmap reaches final stop
+'Our 'freedom day' won't be coming anytime soon' - South Tyneside pubs fear further sector hits as lockdown-exit roadmap ends

 Pub owners are fearing challenges to keeping customers safe as Boris Johnson’s controversial ‘Freedom Day’ arrives, while South Tyneside remains a Covid blackspot.